Venice Masks is a work of art with a story. That is why I will tell you everything about the origins of traditional masks.

 Then, in the mid-18th century, the Pope felt that the time had finally arrived to stop the Venetians' misconduct.
-He banned wearing masks in Venice.
+So he banned wearing masks in Venice.

-When the Austrians gained control of the city through a treaty with Napoleon in January 1798, the Venetian masquerade finally came to an end.
+When the Austrians gained control of the city through a treaty with Napoleon in January 1798, the Venetian masquerade finally ended.

 It was not until 1959 that wearing Venice masks were allowed and restored.
 The underlying idea was to give the city more tourism and a financial boost.
 The Carnival in Venice is world-famous now.
 Venice masks are for sale all over Venice.
 They are often made in backstreets by craftsmen.